-2.3.4 emailAddress
+2.3.5 emailAddress

 The attribute type emailAddress MUST NOT be used in DNs.
-It has been deprecated in RFC 5280, in favour of having an rfc822EmailAddress should be "in favour of the string rfc822Name=emailAddress"

-in the subject AltName $\underline{X.509v3}$ extension, and many recent mail clients can deal with subject AltName .
+It has been deprecated in RFC 5280, in favour of having an rfc822Name GeneralName in the subjectAltName extension, and recent mail clients can deal with subjectAltName^{9,10}.